usaid-cs/yesterday-i-learned/life.md

 - Fingerprint scanners work when you are asleep.
 Face unlock doesn't.
 If you have a jealous spouse, don't trust the finger.
 - [Go to Glassdoor and answer every basic question.](https://www.glassdoor.ca/Interview/programming-interview-questions-SRCH_KT0,11.htm?countryRedirect=true)
 - If you suspect you will be criticised in a meeting, sit next to the person in the meeting.
 It is much harder to be criticised when the person needs to turn the body to you.
+- ["Never make the same mistake twice"](https://www.quora.com/What-does-Gus-mean-when-he-advises-Walt-Dont-make-the-same-mistake-twice) is not the same as "Always learn from your mistakes."
+The latter still implies you can fail again.
+- To train vocals, sing through your closed lips for a few minutes.
+- You are much more likely to have a good career if you are universally, consistently nice to your colleagues.